Sandhiyasrisivakumar/university-website/README.md

 #8 Competitors Online
 Information dissemination: A college website serves as a centralized platform to share important information with students, faculty, staff, parents, and the public.
 This includes details about programs, courses, admission requirements, academic calendars, events, and campus news
 Most academics have a website (apart from their institutional information page) that displays their curriculum vitae, research experience, teaching experience, ongoing projects, and more
+In today's world, an educational website is used as a platform for remote learning in schools and other educational institutions, as well as to communicate with students, parents, teachers, and even potential students.
+Today, great education website development is crucial for successful learning.